awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-policies.md

-# Task 1: Create Policies for Tag Editor and Resource Groups<a name="setup-create-users-nonadmin-policies"></a>
+# Task 1: Create policies for Tag Editor and Resource Groups<a name="setup-create-users-nonadmin-policies"></a>

 You can use *resource groups* to organize your AWS resources\.
 Resource groups make it easier to manage and automate tasks on large numbers of resources across AWS at one time\.